jhvanderschee/hugobricks/content/en/hiking.md

 ![](/uploads/photos/hike/hike01.jpg)

-## "Asking Joe to be my guide was the best choice I have ever made..."
+## "Asking Joe to be my guide was the best choice I have ever made."
 — another happy camper

 {{< /brick_quote >}}